The Standard.

 This isn’t about working harder.

-When these challenges become consistent, a stronger financial structure and regular higher-level oversight are no longer optional — they’re necessary.
+When these challenges become consistent, efficient operations, stronger financial structure and regular higher-level oversight are no longer optional — they’re necessary.

 -